-Answer: Under no circumstances should you copy receipt pads or share them with any other agency.
-Call the Partner Relations Coordinator with enough advance notice to make arrangements to pick up receipt pads.
+Answer: Under no circumstances should you copy receipt pads or share them with any other Partner Agency.
+Call the Agency Relations Coordinator, 314-451-2471, with enough advance notice to make arrangements to pick up receipt pads.

-Question: What is the purpose of submitting the store pick-up receipts?
+Question: What is the purpose of submitting the store pickup receipts?

 Answer: Receipts help OFS track how much each store is donating.
 Along with the monthly reports of the number of people served, it helps OFS let donors know what their dollar contribution is and the number of people their donation helped.
 Most donors like to know their donation is making a difference and helping people.
-It helps us tell the story of how they are helping and how they can continue to help.
+It enables us to tell the story of the impact their donations make and how donors can continue to help.